chasakara/Fit-Healthy-Body/README.md

 When logged in as Admin user...

-The 'Programme Management' option is available in the Profile menu

 When input is missing in a required field there is an error response

 When input format is incorrect the field validation errors are present

-After successfully adding a new programme I am redirected to the 'Programme Detail' page with the correct information and success toast

 If no image is added to the form submission, the expected 'no image' png file is present

-The 'Edit' button is visible on the 'Programmes' page and each 'Programme Detail' page

-Clicking the 'Edit' button directs the user to the 'Edit Programme' page with fields prefilled with current information

 An info toast message is present after clicking the 'Edit' button